-As an integral part of its Arts Programme, the British Council supports Equality, Diversity and Inclusion (EDI) within the Caribbean cultural sector demonstrating its commitment to creating safe platforms that safeguard difference, include creatives from marginal communities while advocating values of equality and freedom of expression.
-Examples include (i) the Run Free programme in Jamaica in collaboration with Manifesto Jamaica and the National Theatre of Scotland; (ii) Caribbean Queer Visualities at Outburst in Belfast, (iii) the Beyond Homophobia conference in Kingston, Jamaica (iv) Jump! in collaboration with the National Theatre of Scotland and (v) Camara Chica.
+As an integral part of its Arts Programme, the British Council supports Equality, Diversity and Inclusion (EDI) within the Caribbean cultural sector.
+Demonstrates its commitment to create platforms that safeguard difference, include creatives from marginal communities while advocating values of equality and freedom of expression.

 We partnered with Small Axe, the Outburst Festival and Golden Thread Gallery in Belfast to exhibit Caribbean Queer Visualities, a group exhibition of queer work from the Caribbean.